Staying in Thailand’s vibrant capital

 - Budget: Casa Nithra Bangkok – A lovely budget option offering comfortable (and beautiful!) double rooms plus a rooftop pool, close to Khao San Road and Old Town.

-Search for the cheapest and best hotels in Bangkok here.
+Search for the best hotels in Bangkok here.

 Table of contents